Akanksha-Singhal/ABC/Strings/Reverse a string/Reverse a string Word by Word.md

             while(i<n && ch[i]!=' ')
                 i++;

-            // set the ending of the (word in end) while(j>=0 && ch[j]!=' ')
+            // set the beg of the (word in end) while(j>=0 && ch[j]!=' ')
                 j--;